fawn1e/st-plot-driver/README.md

 You can:
 - Report issues on GitHub
-- Join my Telegram channel to see any bugs fixed or announcments of updates: t.me/dearfawwn
+- Join my [Telegram chanell](https://t.me/dearfawwn) to see any bugs fixed or announcments of updates
 - Contact me directly in Telegram

 ## Credits 🙏